jacobrobertsdev/books_express_app/readme.md

 ## Features

-- **CRUD Operations:** Create, Read, Update, and Delete book cards.
+- **CRUD Operations:** Create, Read, Update, and Delete books.
-- **Book Information:** Each book card includes a title, author, genre, and rating.
+- **Book Information:** Each book card includes a title, author, genre, and optional rating.
-- **Dashboard:** View and manage books in a grid layout.
+- **Dashboard:** View, search, and manage books displayed in a grid format.
 - **User Authentication:** Secure login and registration via Passport.js.
 - **Server-Side Rendering:** Pages are rendered on the server and sent to the client.